Blendify/blender-manual/blender_docs/manual/modeling/modifiers/generate/booleans.rst

 As you can see in the images below the faces of one participant in the Boolean operation gives incomplete information to the modifier.
 The resulting edges get messy and there is not enough information to create faces for the resulting Mesh.
-This example uses a smooth shaded UVsphere cut in half.
+This example uses a smooth shaded UV-sphere cut in half.
 As explained before, the shading (smooth/flat) does not affect the calculations of the modifier.

 .. list-table::